awsdocs/aws-security-hub-partner-guide/doc_source/guidelines-asff-mapping.md

 ## Severity<a name="asff-severity"></a>

-For a new finding, you can provide the following values in the `Severity` object\.
+You provide severity information in the `FindingProviderFields.Severity` object, which contains the following fields\.

 **`Original`**
 The severity value from your system\. `Original` can be any string, to accommodate the system that you use\.